swengzju/Breasifer/index.md

 #### Fully connected neural network

 In fully connected neural network, each neuron is connected to all the neurons in the previous layer, and each connection has its own weight.
-However, the information of the weights are not shared by neurons.
+However, the information of the weights are not shared by the neurons.
 Before implementing fully connected neural network, there was an extra step of converting each 2D image into a 1D array with a size of 1600.
 After that, the input layer became a 18000 x 1600 matrix.

 ![alt text](https://farm1.staticflickr.com/319/31831201844_e63578572f_b.jpg)